oreo639/LimePlayer3DS/README.md

 (GUI redesign and rewrite.
 Loading cover pictures.
 Reading of metadata.)

 ## Note
-Limeplayer3DS is currently undergoing a c++ rewrite (instead of just being in c).
-Alot of its functionality is not going to be avliable right now.
+LimePlayer3DS is currently in beta so not all features are going to be avalible.

 ## Officaly Supported Formats
 Mp3, Wav, Flac, Midi, Xmi, Mus, Hmi, Hmp, Ogg, and Opus.